 (b) As used in OAR 340 division 218 means an Oregon Title V Operating Permit established under OAR 340-218-0090.

-(60) "Generic PSEL" means the levels for the pollutants listed in Table 5.
+(70) "Generic PSEL" means the levels for the pollutants listed below:

-NOTE: Sources are eligible for a generic PSEL if expected emissions are less than or equal to the levels listed in Table 5under this rule.
-Baseline emission rate and netting basis do not apply to pollutants at sources using generic PSELs.
+(a) Greenhouse Gases (CO2e) = 74,000 tons per year

+(b) CO = 99 tons per year

+(c) NOx = 39 tons per year

+(d) SO2 = 39 tons per year

+(e) VOC = 39 tons per year

+(f) PM = 24 tons per year

+(g) PM10 (except Medford AQMA) = 14 tons per year

+(h) PM10 (Medford AQMA) = 4.5 tons per year and 49 pounds/day

+(i) PM2.5 = 9 tons per year

+(j) Lead = 0.5 tons per year

+(k) Fluorides = 2 tons per year

+(l) Sulfuric Acid Mist = 6 tons per year

+(m) Hydrogen Sulfide = 9 tons per year

+(n) Total Reduced Sulfur (including hydrogen sulfide) = 9 tons per year

+(o) Reduced Sulfur = 9 tons per year

+(p) Municipal waste combustor organics (Dioxin and furans) = 0.0000030 tons per year

+(q) Municipal waste combustor metals = 14 tons per year

+(r) Municipal waste combustor acid gases = 39 tons per year

+(s) Municipal solid waste landfill gases = 49 tons per year

+(t) Single HAP = 9 tons per year

+(u) Combined HAPs (aggregate) = 24 tons per year

-(61)(a) “Greenhouse Gases” or “GHGs” means the aggregate group of six greenhouse gases: carbon dioxide, nitrous oxide, methane, hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride.
+(71)(a) “Greenhouse Gases” or “GHGs” means the aggregate group of six greenhouse gases: carbon dioxide, nitrous oxide, methane, hydrofluorocarbons, perfluorocarbons, and sulfur hexafluoride.
 Each gas is also individually a greenhouse gas.

 (b) The definition of greenhouse gases in subsection (a) of this section does not include, for purposes of division 216, 218, and 224, carbon dioxide emissions from the combustion or decomposition of biomass except to the extent required by federal law.

+(72) "Growth Allowance" means an allocation of some part of an airshed's capacity to accommodate future proposed major sources and major modifications of sources.

+(73) "Hardboard" means a flat panel made from wood that has been reduced to basic wood fibers and bonded by adhesive properties under pressure.

+(74) "Immediately" means as soon as possible but in no case more than one hour after a source knew or should have known of an excess emission period.

+(75) "Indian Governing Body" means the governing body of any tribe, band, or group of Indians subject to the jurisdiction of the United States and recognized by the United States as possessing power of self-government.

+(76) "Indian Reservation" means any federally recognized reservation established by Treaty, Agreement, Executive Order, or Act of Congress.

-(62) "Growth Allowance" means an allocation of some part of an airshed's capacity to accommodate future proposed major sources and major modifications of sources.
-(63) "Immediately" means as soon as possible but in no case more than one hour after a source knew or should have known of an excess emission period.
-(64) "Inherent process equipment" means equipment that is necessary for the proper or safe functioning of the process, or material recovery equipment that the owner or operator documents is installed and operated primarily for purposes other than compliance with air pollution regulations.
+(77) "Inherent process equipment" means equipment that is necessary for the proper or safe functioning of the process, or material recovery equipment that the owner or operator documents is installed and operated primarily for purposes other than compliance with air pollution regulations.
 Equipment that must be operated at an efficiency higher than that achieved during normal process operations in order to comply with the applicable emission limitation or standard is not inherent process equipment.
 For the purposes of OAR 340-212-0200 through 340-212-0280, inherent process equipment is not considered a control device.

-(65) "Insignificant Activity" means an activity or emission that DEQ has designated as categorically insignificant, or that meets the criteria of aggregate insignificant emissions.
+(78) "Insignificant Activity" means an activity or emission that DEQ has designated as categorically insignificant, or that meets the criteria of aggregate insignificant emissions.